soos3d/Predict-a-smart-contract-address/README.md

 ## Deploy and test this smart contract

-To test it, we can deploy this contract on the Goerli testet using remix.
-First of all, we'll need to have a Goerli endpoint to use in MetaMask.
+To test it, we can deploy this contract on the Avalanche Fuji testet using remix.
+First of all, we'll need to have a Fuji endpoint to use in MetaMask.

 We can, of course, do this with [Chainstack](https://chainstack.com/)!
 You can deploy nodes on mainets and testnets on many EVM protocols.